ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

 ## Part 1: Install React Development Tools
 Install the React Developer Tools extension for Chrome [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

-This extension allows you to inspect React components, states, props etc, as your app is running.
+This extension allows you to inspect React components, states, props, etc as your app is running.
 Use this often to check "behind the scenes"!

 We will be using [this codepen](https://codepen.io/josephch405/pen/RVdPQw) for this exercise.
 The result is automatically compiled on the fly as you edit.